 The Institute of Scrap Recycling Industries, the trade group representing this industry, noted that a lot of trends happening in the industry accelerated in 2017.
 U.S. global scrap exports increased last year, as the industry experienced improved demand for metal scrap.
 Total U.S. scrap exports advanced in 2017 in value and volume terms, the trade association noted, and scrap was increasingly viewed as a valuable commodity for the manufacturing process in countries around the world.

 Data from the U.S. Census Bureau backed up this, noting that U.S. exports of all scrap commodities rose to 37.9 million tons valued at $17.9 billion last year, an 8.6 percent increase in dollar terms.

 Scrap metal recycling is set for solid growth in the next few years as the global economy gets stronger, and consumer demand for cars and other products ramps up the manufacturing process.
 Many of those manufacturers are recognizing the economic and environmental benefits of using recycled scrap in the production process.

 And we can all play a part by recycling the scrap that we have and no longer need, and constantly contributing to the scrap recycling process.

 You may be asking, “Where can I recycle scrap metal?” or “Is there a scrap metal recycling center near me?”
 Individuals and businesses can bring their scrap to GLE Scrap Metal, a premier scrap metal and electronic recycler that performs environmentally-friendly processing and recycling of all base and precious metals.

-This family-owned and operated business maintain a zero-landfill policy aimed at helping to preserve our natural resources and to help all of us conserve energy.
+This family-owned and operated business helps to preserve our natural resources and to help all of us conserve energy.
 And GLE supplies domestic mills and global end-users with wide ranges of raw commodities that can be transformed into new products.
 That’s a great way of ensuring that excess materials don’t go to waste.